davenkin/andy-springboot-sample/ADRs/002-Project structure.md

               state of the
               aggregate root, and should be raised by the aggregate root when its state changes.
 The naming convention is `[Aggregate Root Name] + [Passive form of verbs] + Event`, e.g. `UserCreatedEvent`.
+        - `task`(folder:1): Contains tasks.
+            - `XxxTask`(class:N): A task represents a standalone single operation, should end with "Task".
+Tasks are usually called from jobs and event handlers.
     - `eventhandler`(folder:1): Contains all the event handler classes that results in updates on the aggregate root.
         - `XxxEventHandler`(class): Event handler class, should end with "EventHandler".
     - `infrastructure`(folder:1): Contains the infrastructure code that is related to the aggregate root.